-We anticipate that our U.S. Federal Services business will continue to grow in fiscal year 2023, driven primarily by additional volumes anticipated in the VES business.
+We anticipate that our U.S. Federal Services business will continue to grow for the remainder of fiscal year 2023, driven primarily by additional volumes anticipated in the VES business.
 We anticipate full year operating margins will range between 10% and 11%.